Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 5. Open the "Secrets" tab.
 Create two plain text secrets:

-    - **kaggleusername** - specifies your kaggle user name
+    - **kaggleusername** - specifies your Kaggle user name
-    - **kagglekey** - this is API key that can be obtained from your profile on the kaggle
+    - **kagglekey** - this is API key that can be obtained from your account page on the Kaggle website.

 ## Run a job to download and store the dataset in each silo